Ancestors from West Africa

 Image: 1708 map “L’Afrique” by Guillaume Delisle courtesy of Special Collections University of Amsterdam at: https://picryl.com/media/map-special-collections-university-of-amsterdam-otm-hb-kzl-331759-3591ee

-Although Lula Mae’s African ancestors were enslaved, it is possible that our common ancestor of West African ancestry (identified as black or mulatto in legal and private records) was a free person of color.
+Identifying common ancestors of any ethnicity from approximately two to three hundred years ago is extremely difficult, if not impossible.
+Although Lula Mae’s African ancestors were enslaved, it may be that our possible common ancestor of West African ancestry (identified as black or mulatto in legal and private records) was a free person of color.
 However, our current expectation is that we are searching for an enslaved person.

 Researching ancestors who were enslaved is challenging because, in most cases, enslaved people were not recorded by name in the slave schedules of the US censuses from 1790 to 1860.
 Consequently, many descendants of enslaved people hit a brick wall when they attempt to find information on their ancestors before the 1870 federal census.